atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **(B) Benches.
 Where** fixed benches are provided without tables, at a single location, at least 50 percent, but no less than one, shall have a back and armrests.

-**X02.3.5.3 Clear floor and ground space. **For benches without tables, a clear ground space complying with proposed ADAAG Section 305 shall be provided at one end of at least one bench at each location where a single fixed bench or *cluster* of benches are provided.
+###### X02.3.5.3 Clear floor and ground space

+For benches without tables, a clear ground space complying with proposed ADAAG Section 305 shall be provided at one end of at least one bench at each location where a single fixed bench or *cluster* of benches are provided.
 The clear ground space shall be positioned to allow a wheelchair user to be seated shoulder-to-shoulder with an individual seated on the bench.
 A clear floor or ground space, where required at tables and counters, shall be provided for a forward approach to the table or counter, with required knee and toe clearance, in accordance with Section 306.

 **EXCEPTION:** When tables are provided for children's use, a clear floor or ground space complying with proposed ADAAG Section 305, positioned for a forward approach, shall be provided.
 Knee and toe clearance complying with proposed ADAAG Section 306 shall be provided, except that knee clearance 24 inches (610mm) minimum above the floor or ground shall be permitted.